What is it?

-This at-home device combines cold laser and blue LEDs to gradually rejuvenate, calm, and heal your skin with daily use.
+This at-home device combines cold laser and blue LEDs to rejuvenate gradually, calm, and heal your skin with daily use.
 The expensive LYMA skincare is optional, but could give you faster results.

 Unlike other at-home rejuvenation lasers, the LYMA laser does not trigger a healing response by damaging your skin with heat.
 The laser energy is nonthermal or ‘cold’, and it stimulates your skin cells instead.

 The photons from the 808nm near-infrared laser reach your deepest tissue layers and give your cells an energy boost with a process called photobiomodulation.
-This reduces inflammation, boosts blood flow, and energises all your cells, so they build better collagen and elastin.
-It calms, heals, refreshes, hydrates, brightens, and firms your skin.
+This reduces inflammation, boosts blood flow, and energises ALL your cells, so they not only build better collagen and elastin, but they’re protected too.
+It calms, heals, refreshes, hydrates, brightens, firms and safe guards your skin from oxidative and environmental damage too.

 The black, understated packaging is simple and refined, and it’s heavy too.
 It does a splendid job reminding me this is an expensive bit of kit.
 It’s beautiful 😍 and rather exciting to open.